iamjinalshah/Vacation-Rental/README.md

 User can list its property.
 User plans its full vacation.
 Two User chat with each other clarify its questions what he/she need for a desire place/hotels/restaurant/home.
-User can track anybody who’s gone for holidays without disturbing them
+User can track anybody who’s gone for holidays without disturbing them.

+Prerequisite:

+JDK,Eclipse,Apache Tomcat, Balsamiq Mockups, MySQL & MySQL Jar File, JDBC Connectivity